Maintaining A Beginners Mind

 Always continue learning.

-I'd love to hear form you.
+I'd love to hear from you.
 How do you maintain a beginners mind?